Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/nfc/writing.md

 - **“Present tag to write...” never changes.** The PN532 cannot see the card.
 Re-seat the antenna or try a different blank tag.

-- **Write stops mid-way.** Remove the tag, power-cycle GhostESP, and retry.
-Persistent failures often mean the card’s capacity does not match the image (e.g., writing a 216-page dump to a 213 card).
+- **Write stops mid-way:** Remove the tag, power-cycle GhostESP, and retry.
+Failures often mean the card's capacity doesn't match the image.

 ## FAQ